 These classes are geared to the student who has a keen interest in history and who wishes to receive college credit while in high school.
 During 1st semester, emphasis is on the American Revolution, the Jacksonian period, the Civil War, Reconstruction, and the Gilded Age.
 Second semester focuses on the politics of the Gilded Age, the Populist-Progressive era, World War I, the Depression and the New Deal, World War II, and domestic and foreign policy from Post World War II to the 1980s.
 Course requirements include basic text and supplementary readings, class lectures and discussions, and writing assignments (including open-ended and document-based questions).
-Near the end of the school year, students will take the Standards of Learning (SOL) U.S. History test if needed for graduation.
+Students will take the Standards of Learning (SOL) U.S. History test if needed for graduation.
 All students are required to take the advanced placement examination in May.